dutes/ci_portfolio_three/README.md

 During the development of this project there was some noteable issues discovered.
 The primary issue which was picked up by user testing was that after a certain number of rounds, the game would crash throwing an error on the deck.pop() method.
 After investigation I discovered I had ommited calling for a new deck and shuffle during the gameplay loop.
 The issue was caused by the dealer and user running out of cards to deal new hands.
 The fix was to add a new deck and shuffle calls at the begining of the new game loop.

 ## Future Actions
 In future developments I would like to add multiplayer and allow for a choice of games to play.
-The multiple games to play is part of the reason why I have a seperate game file to handle the rules set.
+The multiple games to play is part of the reasons why I have a separate game file to handle the rules set.

 ### Validation Testing
 The code was validated using the Pylint (https://marketplace.visualstudio.com/items?itemName=ms-python.pylint) plugin on Visual studio code.
 Errors found by the linter were white spaces & lines going past the 79th char limit.
 All of the issues reported by linter were resolved.

 ## Libraries used
 #### re
-The Regular Expression library is used for character validation
+The Regular Expression library is used for character validation.

 #### os
 The os library is used to make the game space easier to follow by calling the clearscreen() function when the need arose to have a screen refresh.